APLNG Pipeline

 Fast Facts

-Following successful completion of an Early Works contract for the APLNG project, MCJV, a joint venture between McConnell Dowell Constructors (Aust) Pty Ltd and Consolidated Contracting Company Australia Pty Ltd, was awarded an EPC contract for delivery of 360 km of the main export pipeline, a 57 km lateral pipeline, and associated facilties.
+Following the successful completion of an Early Works contract for the APLNG project, MCJV, a joint venture between ourselves and Consolidated Contracting Company Australia Pty Ltd, was awarded an EPC contract for delivery of 360 km of the main export pipeline, a 57 km lateral pipeline, and associated facilities.

-The client was Australia Pacific LNG is a joint venture between Origin Energy, ConocoPhillips and Sinopec.
-The overall APLNG project includes the development of substantial coal seam gas resources in the Surat and Bowen Basins.
-The key elements of the project were the transmission pipeline, subsea crossing (Narrows Crossing) and a multi-train LNG facility on Curtis Island, near Gladstone.
+The overall APLNG project included the development of substantial coal seam gas resources in the Surat and Bowen Basins.
+The key elements of the project were the transmission pipeline, subsea crossing (Narrows Crossing), and a multi-train LNG facility on Curtis Island, near Gladstone.

-The MCJV team developed several innovations aimed at improving safety, quality and productivity.
+We developed several innovations aimed at improving safety, quality, and productivity.
 These included:

-- Safety, Quality and Environment – Three initiatives (Game On, Oper8, and Green Hat) aimed at enhancing engagement and performance of all project personnel
+• Safety, Quality, and Environment – Three initiatives (Game On, Oper8, and Green Hat) aimed at enhancing the engagement and performance of all project personnel

-- Specifying triple random pipe lengths (18m) to increase productivity.
-The other large diameter pipeline projects in Queensland at the time elected for double random (12m) length pipe
+• Specifying triple random pipe lengths (18 m) to increase productivity.
+The other large-diameter pipeline projects in Queensland at the time were elected for double random (12 m) length pipe

 The engineering team also designed a cyclone separator system to manage identification and removal, with two separators installed at separate locations to ensure early detection and removal.